-B How does a partnership allocate its nonbusiness income and the distributive items it receives from a pass-through entity?
+We have does a partnership allocate its nonapportionable income and the distributive items it receives from a pass-through entity?

-A partnership allocates to Montana nonbusiness income from its operations that are sourced to Montana and from distributive items of Montana source income that it receives from a pass-through entity in which it has an ownership interest.
+A partnership allocates to Montana nonapportionable income from its operations that are sourced to Montana and from distributive items of Montana source income that it receives from a pass-through entity in which it has an ownership interest.

-Nonbusiness income means all income other than business income.
+Nonapportionable income means all income other than apportionable income.
 The partnership can review our apportionment and allocation rules in Title 42, chapters 9 and 26 of the Administrative Rules of Montana.
 The rules are available at revenue.mt.gov.

-The character of income (loss) as business or nonbusiness income and as Montana source income is determined by the pass-through entity that generated it.
-The distributive items of Montana source income that the partnership receives from another pass-through entity retain their character as Montana source income and are not included by the partnership in its business income subject to apportionment or otherwise subject to recharacterization by the partnership.
+The character of income (loss) as apportionable or nonapportionable income and as Montana source income is determined by the pass-through entity that generated it.
+The distributive items of Montana source income that the partnership receives from another pass-through entity retain their character as Montana source income and are not included by the partnership in its apportionable income subject to apportionment or otherwise subject to recharacterization by the partnership.

-We have the partnership determine what income is sourced to Montana?
+• How does the partnership determine what income is sourced to Montana?

 If a partnership is doing business only in Montana, all of its income is Montana source income.
-Montana source income includes the separately and non-separately stated income, gain, loss, deduction or credit, or items of income, gain, loss, deduction or credit that it derived from a trade, business, occupation or profession carried on in Montana or that was derived from the sale or other transfer, or the rental, lease or other commercial exploitation of property located in Montana.
+Montana source income includes the separately and nonseparately stated income, gain, loss, deduction or credit, or items of income, gain, loss, deduction or credit that it derived from a trade, business, occupation or profession carried on in Montana or that was derived from the sale or other transfer, or the rental, lease or other commercial exploitation of property located in Montana.

-If a partnership is doing business both inside and outside of Montana, Montana source income is the sum of the multistate business income that is apportioned to Montana, nonbusiness income that is allocated to Montana and all Montana source income of any pass-through entity that has been passed through, directly or indirectly, to the partnership.
+If a partnership is doing business both inside and outside of Montana, Montana source income is the sum of the multistate apportionable income that is apportioned to Montana, nonapportionable income that is allocated to Montana and all Montana source income of any pass-through entity that has been passed through, directly or indirectly, to the partnership.